SloMusti/ESPEasy/README.md

   1. Click on Devices in top menu to see the value
  1. Repeat the process for different sensors, for example with DS18B20.
   1. Configure Temperature by selecting `Device` to be `Temperature - DS18b20`
-  1. Pick `Name` to be `temp_a`, note all devices configured must have different name+IDX combination, all sensors with same name will be group on a graph for nodewatcher.
+  1. Pick `Name` to be `temp_1`, note all devices configured must have a different name.
   1. Set `Delay` to show how often a variable will be reported.
 300 is a good value.
   1. Set `IDX / Var` to be non-zero, in this case 1
   1. Set `1st GPIO` to be pin which you have the sensor connected to
-  1. Set `Value Name 1` to what data name on the graph will be, follow by comma and unit, this case: `YourTempName,C`
+  1. Set `Value Name 1` to what data name on the graph will be, follow by comma and unit, follow ed by group setting, this case: `YourTempName,C,group_1`.
+Note that you do not need to define the group, but all measurements that have the same group defined will be put on a single graph.
   1. Click Submit
   1. Now the `Device Nr` will show one or more ROM IDs if connection to sensors works.
 Pick first one.
   1. Click Submit
  1. Go to `Device` menu and repeat the process for next sensor
-  1. Pick different IDX then in the first case
+  1. Pick different name.
   1. Click Submit
   1. Now the `Device Nr` will show one or more ROM IDs if connection to sensors works.
-Pick second one.
+Pick second one and enter `Value Name 1`
   1. Click Submit